wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- Impairments (*things we're trying to avoid*):
 					- Faults: the mistakes and other things to avoid.
 					- Errors: all programmers make mistakes.
 					- Failures: eventually those mistakes introduce errors into the code.
-We want those not lead ti.
+We want those not lead into failures.
+				- Mean
 		-
 -
 -